-Franciscan-GC enforces Austrian drug and alcohol laws.
+Franciscan-GC enforces Austrian drug and alcohol laws, including underage drinking laws.
 Students and employees who engage in the unlawful or unauthorized manufacture, distribution, dispensation, possession, or use of controlled substances and illegal drugs may be subject to criminal prosecution as well as to University disciplinary sanctions.

 The University encourages any students and employees who have a problem with the use of drugs or alcohol to seek professional advice and treatment.
-Franciscan University provides or can assist in arranging this support through pastoral ministry located on the Gaming Campus, counseling through the Wellness Center via skype sessions, and the local psychologist, Dr. Mark Shats.
-Appointments with the psychologist can be made through the local doctor, Dr. Claudia Reiter, Im Markt 7,3292, Gaming at +43 (0)7485 98400.
+Franciscan University provides or can assist in arranging this support through pastoral ministry located on the Gaming Campus, or counseling through the Baron Health & Wellness Center via video/telehealth sessions.
+For information about the University's biennial review of its drug and alcohol abuse prevention program, please contact the Vice President for Student Life at 740-283-6490.
+See the following hyperlinks to the University's 2023 Annual Notification of Drug and Alcohol Abuse Prevention Policy and Programming for Employees and Students: